Manchester Centre for Gothic Studies

 News and Blog (don’t forget to scroll along!)

-CFP Gothic Crossroads 25th-27th June 2025
+See what we got up to at our Gothic Crossroads 25th-27th June 2025

 Gothic Crossroads A conference exploring and celebrating the multi and interdisciplinary crossings of Gothic and…